-But a poorly-run retrospective meeting?
-Oh, man.
-Those can be a drag to sit through.
-A poorly-run sprint retrospective meeting is often too routine and static to hold everyone’s attention.
-Without active participation, you’ll never be able to filter out the noise to identify real-world process improvements that could have a profound impact on your business.
+At best, a poorly-run sprint retrospective meeting is routine and boring, failing to hold everyone’s attention.
+Without active participation, the team can’t filter out the noise to identify real-world process improvements that could have a profound impact.

 Instead, we want retrospective meetings to produce something tangible; whether that “something” is positive change to your process, a better understanding of project goals among your teams, or simply the camaraderie that comes from a collaborative and productive meeting that works to everyone’s benefit.

 Benefits of Effective Sprint Retrospective Meetings

 Understanding the why behind retrospectives can help flesh out a plan that helps you to meet those goals.
 Knowing what you want to facilitate and accomplish from a sprint retrospective meeting will help you to outline the correct beats to hit in the meeting, and steps to take to ensure you check the right boxes.